 San Diego, CA (August 13, 2018) – In 2016, the USRF introduced the Terry O’Reilly Memorial Scholarship, awarded to a deserving high school senior rugby player who goes on to play rugby in college.
 Cal freshman, Owen Duvall, was the first recipient of the $2,500 Terry O’Reilly Memorial Scholarship.
-Last year’s recipient was Cal Maritime’s Jacob Jenkins.
-The USRF is now accepting applications for the 2018 Terry O’Reilly Memorial Scholarship.
-Theapplication process for the Terry O’Reilly Memorial Scholarships will run from May 1 thru August 31 of each calendar year.
+The most recent recipient is Arizona State University’s Joshua Lesley.
+The application process for the Terry O’Reilly Memorial Scholarships will run from May 1 thru August 31 of each calendar year.

 To make things as easy as possible, applicants will now be able to indicate whether they want to apply for a particular scholarship or all four on one easy to complete application.
 Applicants can even save the work they’ve done on the application and come back and finish it another day.

 Click on the link above to apply for a 2019 U.S. Rugby Foundation College Scholarship.